Climate talks resume, cautious coal phaseout still on table | Science-Environment

 Negotiators at the this year's UN climate talks pored over fresh proposals Saturday aimed at sealing a deal that could credibly be said to boost the world's efforts to tackle global warming.

-British officials chairing the talks in Glasgow, Scotland, released new draft agreements on Saturday after telling delegates from almost 200 nations late Friday to go and get some rest as the official deadline passed.
+British officials chairing the talks in Glasgow, Scotland, released new draft agreements a day after the official deadline passed.

 A proposal for the overarching decision retains contentious language calling on countries to accelerate "efforts towards the phase-out of unabated coal power and inefficient fossil fuel subsidies."
 But in a new addition, the text says nations will recognise "the need for support towards a just transition" — a reference to calls from those working in the fossil fuel industry for financial support as they wind down jobs and businesses.
-UK Prime Minister Boris Johnson said Friday that he believed "an ambitious outcome is in sight" at the two-week talks, which are now in overtime.
+Alok Sharma, the British official chairing the talks, said he hoped countries would clinch an ambitious agreement in Glasgow.

+"I hope the colleagues will rise to the occasion,'' Sharma told The Associated Press as he walked into the conference venue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)